scenerystack/community/docs/reference/api/alpenglow/mainReduceAtomicWGSL.md

 # mainReduceAtomicWGSL

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/gpu/mainReduceAtomicWGSL.ts](https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/gpu/mainReduceAtomicWGSL.ts) for the most up-to-date information.

 ## Overview

 Meant for reduction on u32/i32 values (could be generalized to things that can be represented with multiple atomic